jvineis/EEMB1105-FISH-COI/README.md

 # EEMB1105-FISH-COI
 Tutorial to analyze COI DNA sequences of fish tissue collected from commercial and restaurant sources.

-## 1. Open a terminal window on you laptop or PC.:
+## 1. Open a terminal window on you laptop or PC
 For all mac users you can find a terminal window by double clicking on the finder and navigating to "Applications" then to "Utilities" and double click on the "Terminal" icon

 *ALL THE STEPS BELOW WILL BE CARRIED OUT IN THIS TERMINAL WINDOW*

-## 2. log into the discovery cluster:
+## 2. log into the discovery cluster

 ssh *user.name*@login.discovery.neu.edu

 instead of *user.name*, add your own credentials (usually, last name followed by a ".", then your first initial enter your password when prompted

-## 3. change to the course directory:
+## 3. change to the course directory

 cd /shared/rc/training/

-## 4. make a directory (folder) for your DNA sequences which should be something like your last name, for example:
+## 4. make a directory (folder) for your DNA sequences which should be something like your last name, for example

 mkdir vineis